digiltd/oh-rtd-test/Mqttitude-Binding.md

 In 'Region Mode' the OwnTracks apps detects when you cross a geofence boundary and ALWAYS sends a location update (either enter or leave), meaning openHAB should never lose track of your position.

 All regions/waypoints configured in the OwnTracks apps must to be set as 'Shared' as otherwise the description field is not sent, which the binding needs to match to an item.

+#### Iphone considerations ####
+Due to power management policies, OwnTracks on iphone running in the background is only updating the location roughly every 10 minutes and sometimes even longer.
+This is blocking for many use cases that need timing wise short response.